Quickly check headlines from your Mac’s menubar. Fresh Feeds is a small Mac RSS reader for quickly skimming the latest news.

 Get Fresh Feeds set up with a few feeds and you’ll see the appeal – it’s great for knowing what’s going on at-a-glance.
 It’s not the best tool for reading every article; again, it’s not trying to be.
 Look into a fully-fledged RSS reader if you want a complete reading experience.

-Having said that, Fresh Feeds comes in two flavors: the free version, as seen above, and a $1.99 Pro version.
+Having said that, Fresh Feeds comes in two flavors: the free version [No Longer Available], as seen above, and a $1.99 Pro version [No Longer Available].
 The more advanced Pro version removes ads (which don’t seem to be working as of this writing) and adds a few features, such as Notification Center support for Mountain Lion users.

 Other Extremely Simple Mac RSS Apps